relevant-ai/OpenBucket.io/README.md

 <hR>
 Some important stuff:
 * If you lose your File Name or Pass there's no way to get them back again.
-* It's not safe to save Password and/or Sensitive information on openbucket.
+* It's not safe to save Passwords and/or Sensitive information on openbucket.
 * Your JSON Object can't be larger than 100kb.
-* Play nice.
+* Play nice (: